 Drinking Water is a key component of our lives.
 Since 70% of the human body is water, the water we drink and cook with must be the highest quality.
 Water is used for many different types of purposes besides drinking water — but, let’s face it, we’re most concerned about what type of water we’re putting in our bodies.
 Let’s dive into the different types of drinking water people from all over the world use to stay hydrated:

-Distilled water is made by boiling water and collecting the steam as it condenses.
+Vaporized distilled water is made by boiling water and collecting the steam as it condenses.
 Minerals and most contaminants and chemicals are left behind, at least those which have a higher boiling point than water.
 Distillation is most effective in removing heavy metals, nitrates and minerals, and the boiling process kills the vast majority of microorganisms such as bacteria, fungi and viruses.
 Some chemicals that have a lower boiling point than water, such as chlorine and benzene, are vaporized and remain in the distilled water unless they are filtered out with charcoal.

 Spring water comes from naturally occurring springs, which are underground sources that are usually uncontaminated.
 Spring water typically undergoes some processing and filtering to remove debris and kill bacteria and other microbes, but most of the mineral content — such as calcium and magnesium — is left in the water.
 Consequently, spring water tastes “fresher” or “crisper” than distilled water to most people.